hashicorp/serf/demo/web-load-balancer/README.md

 on the load balancer for ease of automation, but in a real production environment you can use any existing node, potentially just using DNS.

+Web server roles also make use of a "serf-query" upstart task to dynamically update the index page they serve.
+By using a "load" query, each node asks the rest of the cluster for their current load.
+This information is used to dynamically generate the index page.

 ### Serf Configuration

 The Serf configuration is very simple.
 Each node runs a Serf agent.
 The